The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 `Flat          4095`

-These values are much too large.
+These are much too large.
 You can set your desired values manually in the terminal with `evdev-joytsick`:

 `sudo evdev-joystick --e /dev/input/event13 --f 0 --d 0`

 You may need to install `evdev-joystick` first.
 You can do this in Debian-based distros with `sudo apt install joystick`.

-Change the event ID to the event ID of your device, displayed when runnning `evtest`.
+Make sure to change the event ID to the event ID of your device, displayed when runnning `evtest`.
 This command sets the deadzone (`--d`, also known as `flat` in `evtest`) and fuzz (`--f`) values to zero.
 You may find some benefit in playing with the fuzz value if you have, say, a Thrustmaster T.16000M with a dodgy potentiometer on the yaw axis.
+I use Input Remapper to implement a response curve on the joystick and the stick's axis sensors are all Hall effect, so I don't need a deadzone or filtering for noisy pots.

-`joystick-init.sh` is a Bash script that automatically sets both the `flat` and `fuzz` values to zero.
-I use Input Remapper to implement a response curve on the joystick and the stick's axis sensors are all Hall effect, so I don't need a deadzone or event filtering for noisy pots.
+While the `evdev-joystick` approach works, it is suboptimal in that you must run it every time you plug the joystick in or turn your PC on, which gets old pretty quickly. `joystick-init.sh` is a Bash script that automatically sets both the `flat` and `fuzz` values to zero.
+It uses by-id symlinks to sidestep the issue where event IDs can - and do - often change.

 ### Usage
 If you want to use this script on your own machine, you will need to edit it to reflect the input IDs of your peripheral(s).